-Case management services are a vital function.
+Case management services is the foundational services for which all HCBS are built upon.
 DDRS is prioritizing case management services and responding to stakeholder requests for enhancements as part of the overall waiver redesign process.
 Additionally, it’s important that case management uphold quality standards, which are being prioritized as part of this initiative.

 What is the status of the waiver redesign?

 The waiver redesign continues to be a priority, and this change is a part of the overall approach to redesign.
 Updates can be found on the BDDS Waiver Redesign webpage.

 - Inspire Case Management